 The library is recognized for its outstanding customer service, its responsiveness to patrons, and for providing quality service with a smile.
 The library is funded in large part by a district-wide millage voted in perpetuity by residents in 1996.

 The Otsego District Public Library is recognized as a valuable resource for the community.
 Our mission is to enrich the community by connecting people with information, each other, and the world.
 We believe the Otsego District Library will provide a professional and welcoming atmosphere and enrich literacy, especially in children.
 We will adapt to the changing needs of our community.
 We will communicate the library’s wide range of resources and express the value of our library.

 Did You Know…?

-Certified as a Silver Level LEED building, the 2009-constructed library was designed with energy eficiency in mind.
+Certified as a Silver Level LEED building, the 2009-constructed library was designed with energy efficiency in mind.
 The facility exceeds standard requirements for heating, cooling, and lighting, resulting in immediate energy savings.
-The building's energy performance achieves a level 14% higher than the recommendations of the American Society of Heating, Refrigeration, and Air-Conditioning.
-The architect reduced the site's "heat island" effect by utilizing roofing materials with a high solor reflctive value.
-Designers implemented a stormwater management system that promotes infiltration and captures and treats runoff from 90% of onsite rainfall.
+The building’s energy performance achieves a level 14% higher than the recommendations of the American Society of Heating, Refrigeration, and Air-Conditioning.
+The architect reduced the site’s “heat island” effect by utilizing roofing materials with a high solar reflective value.
+Designers implemented a storm water management system that promotes infiltration and captures and treats runoff from 90% of onsite rainfall.
 The site utilizes minimized exterior lighting, resulting in less light trespassing from the building and lower sky glow.